thamiresandradee/crud_ci4_with_docker/README.md

 # CRUD in Codeigniter4-Mysql-Docker
-## To Setup
+## To Setup the project

+1. Clone the project
-1. Edit env to .env
+2. Edit `env` to `.env`
+\
+In my case, on linux, I had to edit my Dockerfile on line 28, you can comment this part
+    - `docker/apache/Dockerfile`
-2. Start docker-compose up
+3. Start docker-compose up
-3. Enter on container WEB:
+4. Enter on container WEB:
     - `docker exec -it CONTAINER_NAME bash`

-4. Update Composer to install the vendor:
+5. Update Composer to install the vendor:
     - `composer update`
-5. Inside container WEB, run the migrations to install the tables to your project:
+6. Inside container WEB, run the migrations to install the tables to your project:
     - `php spark migrate`

-6. Inside container WEB, run the seeders to put some informations on your project:
+7. Inside container WEB, run the seeders to put some informations on your project:
     - `php spark db:seed UserSeeder`
     - `php spark db:seed BookSeeder`